wri/cities-cif/README.md

 * GOOGLE_APPLICATION_CREDENTIALS: The path of GCP credentials JSON file containing your private key.
 * GOOGLE_APPLICATION_USER: The email for your GCP user.
-* GCS_BUCKET: The GCS bucket to read and write data from.

 For example, you could set the following in your `~/.zshrc` file: